sahidhossen/bikroy_project_challenge/readme.md

     ```
     git clone https://github.com/sahidhossen/bikroy_project_challenge.git
     ```
-2. Then run the bellow command for install the nodejs packages. *(Make sure you have install nodejs in your computer)*
+2. Then run the below command for install the nodejs packages. *(Make sure you have install nodejs in your computer)*
      ```
      npm install
     ```
-3. Run the command bellow to download the laravel packages.
+3. Run the below command.
+It will run webpack and compile the entire javascript and css in one file.
     ```
+    npm run watch
+    ```
+4. Run the command below to download the laravel packages.
+    ```
     composer install
     ```
-4. Create a database and setup the **.env** file with your database connection.
+5. Create a database and setup the **.env** file with your database connection.
 Then run the bellow command for migrate the database and seeds the demo user.
     ```
     php artisan migrate:refresh --seed
     ```